EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 client generated token that the server echoes to match responses to request, but does not give any guidelines for the use of token with DTLS and TLS, except that the tokens currently "in use" SHOULD (not SHALL) be unique.
+In HTTPS, this type of binding is always assured by the ordered and reliable delivery, as well as mandating that the server sends responses in the same order that the requests were received.

 The attacker performs the attack by delaying delivery of a response until the client sends a request with the same token, the response will be accepted by the client as a valid response to the later request.
 If CoAP is used over a reliable and ordered transport such as TCP with TLS, no messages